Hierarchy of Spin Operators, Quantum Gates, Entanglement, Tensor Product and Eigenvalues

 \strut

 {\bf Abstract.} We show that two hierarchies of spin Hamilton operators admit the same spectrum.
-Both Hamilton operators play a central role for quantum gates in particular for the case spin $\frac12$ and the case spin 1.
+Both Hamilton operators play a central role for quantum gates in particular for the case spin-$\frac12$ and the case spin-1.
 The spin-$\frac12$, spin-1, spin-$\frac32$ and spin-2 cases are studied in detail.
+Entanglement and mutually unbiased bases of the eigenvectors is discussed.
+Two triple spin Hamilton operators are also investigated.
+Both are also admitting the same spectrum.

 \strut

 Let $S_1$, $S_2$, $S_3$ be the spin matrices for spin

 The matrices are $(2s+1) \times (2s+1)$ hermitian matrices ($S_1$ and $S_3$ are real symmetric) with trace equal to 0 satisfying the commutation relations